-A field instructor's certified status may be reviewed at any time by the Field Director or Associate Director/Lead if concerns develop regarding the quality of the educational experience, supervisory relationship, or if ethical concerns arise regarding the field instructor's behavior.
+A field instructor's certified status may be reviewed at any time by the Field Director if concerns develop regarding the quality of the educational experience, supervisory relationship, or if ethical concerns arise regarding the field instructor's behavior.
 The Field Education office may suspend certification status at any time.

-13.9 Field Instructor Application Process
+14.3 Field Instructor Application Process